algosup/2024-2025-project-5-bubble-intermarche-team-2/Documents/Management/Weekly_Report/weekly_report_7.md

 ---

-Start slides for the oral and prepare the application and management documents for the pull request the monday of the week 9.
+Start slides for the oral and prepare the application and management documents for the pull request the Monday of week 9.
-Make the weekly report of the week 8 and update KPIs, WBS, and actual schedule.
+Make the weekly report of week 8 and update KPIs, WBS, and the actual schedule.

 ## Conclusion